open5e/open5e/source/running-a-game/diseases.rst

 spreads whenever he casts spells.

-A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of *lesser restoration*.
+A simple outbreak might amount to little more than a small drain on party resources, curable by a casting of :ref:`srd:lesser-restoration`.
 A more complicated outbreak can form the basis of one or more adventures as characters search for a cure, stop the spread of the disease, and deal with the consequences.